 Oceanic ichthyology, a treatise on the deep-sea and pelagic fishes of the world, based chiefly upon the collections made by the steamers Blake, Albatross, and Fish Hawk in the northwestern Atlantic, with an atlas containing 417 figures.
 Special Bulletin U. S. National Museum, 2: Text: i–xxxv + 1–26 + 1–553, Atlas: i–xxiii, 1–26, 123 pls.

 The Plagiostomia (Sharks, Skates and Rays).
-Memoirs of the Museum of Comparative Zoology at Harvard College, 36: 528 p., 77 pl.
+Memoirs of the Museum of Comparative Zoology at Harvard College, 36, 1–528

 Fishes of the western North Atlantic, Part I: Lancelets, Cyclostomes, Sharks.
-Memoirs of the Sears Foundation for Marine Research, 1 (1): 59–576
+In J. Tee–Van, C.M.
+Breder, S.F.
+Hildebrand, A.E.
+Parr, and W.C.
+Schroeder (Eds.), Fishes of the Western North Atlantic.
+Part 1.
+Sears Foundation for Marine Research, Yale University, New Haven (pp. 59–576)

 Sharks of North Carolina and adjacent waters.
 North Carolina Department of Natural and Economic Resources, Division of Marine Fisheries, 57 p